 The dinner is served at 6:30 pm.
 I order garlic soup and fried rice; Rahul, a noodle dish.
 Ngima tells us that garlic soup is a good antidote for high elevation.
 After dinner, Ngima brings us grapes and a banana, fruits that he brought with him from Kathmandu.
 This is going to be a daily practice.

 After dinner we pick up a conversation with Ngima and the lodge employee Santosh.
-An older gentleman man joins the conversation.
+A middle aged gentleman man joins the conversation.
 I had seen him earlier in the day, walking around the lodge with a pair of pliers in his hands, and had taken him to be a handy man.
 He talks about his trips to Alaska, Boston, Quebec and other places in a good English accent.
 I am curious about what took him to those places.
 He says that he trains people for mountain climbing.
 Then I learn that he is Dorjee Sherpa, who has summited Everest six times, and has appeared in a 1996 IMAX movie about climbing Mount Everest, as a member of the movie crew.
 On the dining room wall is a framed newspaper article with the headline “Bernard Voyer à l’assaut du sommet du grandiose.”
 At the bottom of the article is Dorjee’s photo and a tribute to him entitled “un guide émerveillé” (a marvelous guide).
 Hanging next to the newspaper article is a photo of Mount Everest autographed “to dear friend Dorjee” by Bernard Voyer.
 Dorjee is originally from Lukla, but built this lodge on his wife’s property located in Phakding.
 On April 16th he is going to climb Mount Kilimanjaro.

 Last April when an avalanche — triggered by the earth quake — struck the basecamp, Dorjee was eating lunch with twenty others in a tent there.
 The avalanche killed seventeen people at the basecamp (and five people at other locations on the mountain).
 He and his companions in the tent were unhurt.
-It was the wind, which came with the avalanche, that knocked down people on the rocks, injuring or killing them.
+It was the wind, which accompanied the avalanche, that knocked down people on the rocks, injuring or killing them.
 A Peruvian climber from Dorjee’s tent ran out in panic.
 She was knocked down by the wind and hit the rocks face down.
 Fortunately, she survived, although with broken front teeth.

 Before Dorjee told us this story, I had not heard about the wind that came with the avalanche.
 Later I read Eric Simonson’s (International Mountain Guides) description in a blog: “The earthquake caused a huge block of ice to fall from the ice cliff in the saddle between Pumori and Lingtren: This saddle is at 6150m and EBC is 5360m, so the difference is 790m (or about 2,591 ft).
 The tons and tons of falling ice going this vertical distance created a huge aerosol avalanche and accompanying air blast that hit the upper part of Everest BC and blew many tents across the Khumbu Glacier towards the lower Icefall”.